Toyota Corolla (E170): North American version (E170)

-The standard wheels on the L and LE Eco grades are 15-inch covered steel, with 16-inch wheels on the LE and S. Different 16-inch aluminum alloy wheels are offered on the LE, and LE Eco, and 17-inch alloy wheels are offered on the S. The tire on the LE Eco are low rolling resistance 195/65R-15 rubber.
+The standard wheels on the L and LE Eco grades are 15-inch covered steel, with 16-inch wheels on the LE and S. Different 16-inch aluminium alloy wheels are offered on the LE, and LE Eco, and 17-inch alloy wheels are offered on the S. The tire on the LE Eco are low rolling resistance 195/65R-15 rubber.
 The S 17-inch option offers 215/45R-17 rubber.
 For the LE, and on the alloy option for the LE Eco model, a 205/55R-16 tire is used.

-Toyota's new Corolla offers two engine selections, both all aluminium, 1.8-litre inline four cylinder engines.
+The Corolla offers two engine selections, both all aluminium, 1.8-litre inline four cylinder engines.
 With the exception of the LE Eco trim, the 1.8-litre engine is equipped with dual Intelligent VVT-i variable valve timing, producing 132 hp.
 The LE Eco model has a 140 hp engine featuring Toyota's Valvematic option, which improves the Eco model's fuel efficiency.
 Valvematic offers a broader range of continuously variable valve timing (lift and phasing) over VVT-i, providing more optimal intake valve (not on exhaust side) operation relative to engine demands conferring a five-percent improvement in fuel economy and engine output.
 The Eco model's engine also has an increased compression ratio of 10.6:1.

 The base model Corolla L is offered with a four-speed automatic transmission or a six-speed manual transmission.
 The six-speed manual is also available in the Corolla S.

 Toyota offers a continuously variable transmission on the LE, LE Eco and S trims, named the CVTi-S (Continuously Variable Transmission intelligent-shift).
 The transmission's software creates discrete sequential shift points to emulate traditional transmissions while accelerating.
 The S trim offers a manual-mode shift gate in the console shifter, or paddle shifters on the steering wheel allowing sequential "shifts" through 7 speeds.
 On the LE Eco, the transmission has an ECO driving mode.

-The front suspension uses MacPherson struts with a new, more rigid control-arm design, while the rear uses a torsion beam arrangement.
-The spring rates on Corolla are relaxed, but the S model equipped with 17-inch wheels includes unique coil, damper, and bushing tuning to offering stiffer handling.
-The rear torsion beam's attachments points are now fastened to the body at a slanted, diagonal angle for its bushings, a departure from the traditional straight attachment orientation; the new layout contributes improves grip, and stability.
+The front suspension uses MacPherson struts with a more rigid control-arm design, while the rear uses a torsion beam arrangement.
+The spring rates on Corolla are relaxed, but the S model equipped with 17-inch wheels includes unique coil, damper, and bushing tuning to offer stiffer handling.
+The rear torsion beam's attachments points are now fastened to the body at a slanted, diagonal angle for its bushings, a departure from the traditional straight attachment orientation; the layout contributes improves grip, and stability.

 Safety

-The Corolla in its most basic Latin American configuration with 3 airbags received 5 stars for adult occupants and 4 stars for toddlers from Latin NCAP in 2014.
+The Corolla in its most basic Latin American market configuration with 3 airbags received 5 stars for adult occupants and 4 stars for toddlers from Latin NCAP in 2014.

-The Corolla in its most basic Latin American configuration with 7 airbags received 5 stars for adult occupants, 5 stars for toddlers, and Advanced Award from Latin NCAP in 2017.
+The Corolla in its most basic Latin American market configuration with 7 airbags received 5 stars for adult occupants, 5 stars for toddlers, and Advanced Award from Latin NCAP in 2017.